 Can you imagine life without clean water to drink?
 For millions of people it's a daily reality.

-However, to date governments, institutions, service providers and donors around the world haven’t done enough to ensure clean water reaches the poorest and most marginalised people.
+However, to date, governments, institutions, service providers, and donors around the world haven’t done enough to ensure clean water reaches the poorest and most marginalized people.

 What would life be like without a toilet?
 Billions of people know only too well.

-Many people are unaware that good hygiene is a lifesaver.
+Many people are unaware that good hygiene saves life.

-Something as simple as handwashing with soap reduces cases of diarrhoea.
-Good hygiene maximises the benefits of clean water and decent toilets, keeping people healthy for generations to come.
+Something as simple as handwashing with soap reduces cases of diarrhea.
+Good hygiene maximizes the benefits of clean water and decent toilets, keeping people healthy for generations to come.

-Yet, hygiene promotion schemes, where they exist, often fail to change entrenched practices such as going to the toilet in open areas around the community.
-They also often don’t address cultural taboos such as menstrual health and hygiene training for young women.
+Yet, hygiene promotion schemes, where they exist, often fail to change entrenched practices, such as going to the toilet in open areas outside.
+They also often don’t address cultural taboos, such as menstrual health and hygiene training for young women.
 And even when people have the knowledge to make positive changes, they often lack soap or access to washing facilities.

 Girls often begin collecting water as children and continue to collect and carry water throughout their lives.
-Women’s needs for safety and privacy are often ignored in the design of services, making it difficult for them to live a life of dignity, to address their needs, and placing them at risk of assault and harassment.
+Women’s needs for safety and privacy are often ignored in the design of water, sanitation, and hygiene services, making it difficult for them to live a life of dignity, to address their needs, and placing them at risk of assault and harassment.

 We seek to tackle exclusion and marginalization wherever it occurs.

-We’re focused on ensuring that water and sanitation services continue to work over time.
+We’re focused on ensuring that water and sanitation services continue to work far into the future.